signalogic/SigSRF_SDK/codecs_readme.md

 1) In Signalogic labs we compare output md5 sums with reference test outputs.
 As these figures vary from system to system (and from compiler to compiler), please contact Signalogic to discuss if you're interested in such test procedures

 2) Some of the script command lines below include the --md5sum option, in most cases the final md5 sum shown for mediaTest or mediaMin output should be repeatable.
 For any "time stamp match" mode command lines, they should absolutely be repeatable

+3) "In the wild" pcaps are from two (2) sources:

+* Publicly available pcaps, for example [AMR pcaps here](https://github.com/nesfit/Codecs/tree/master/PCAPs)

+* Signalogic customer pcaps which have been fully anonymized (using [TraceWrangler[(https://www.tracewrangler.com/)) and with audio replaced by generic content or with artificial noise to make speech and speakers unintelligble.
+These have been selected for their challenging RTP streams, including pauses or gaps, inserted DTMF events, combinations of codec formats and bitrates, etc.

 <a name="CodecRegressionTestScripts"></a>
 ## Codec Regression Test Scripts